genesys-samples/messagingGPE-attachedData/content/010-Introduction/_index.md

 ![](/010-introduction/enable_gpe.png?raw=true)

-NOTE: If enabled consider the pricing details found [HERE](https://help.mypurecloud.com/articles/predictive-engagement-event-pricing/) This workshop is not designed as a GPE setup course
+NOTE: If enabled consider the "Pay As You Go" pricing details found [HERE](https://help.mypurecloud.com/articles/predictive-engagement-event-pricing/) This workshop is not designed as a GPE setup course.

 It critical to understand that their are two seprate data loctions that can be used to store data.